stemid/tacacs/README.md

 ## Define the tacacs servers

-Copy the file /usr/local/etc/tacplus_servers to /etc/tacplus_servers and make sure it contains the shared tacacs secret and the ip-address of the tacacs servers.
+Copy the file /usr/local/etc/tacplus_servers to /etc/tacplus_servers and make sure it contains the shared tacacs secret and the ip-address of your tacacs servers.

 Example Content:
 ```